Apple Shareholder Meeting Highlights: No Special Dividend, Health Care Opportunity, and No Apple Park Tours - The Mac Observer

-CUPERTINO – Apple’s annual shareholder meeting took place Tuesday morning at Apple Park, and it was by a large a love fest for management of the world’s most valuable company.
+CUPERTINO – Apple’s annual shareholder meeting took place Tuesday morning at Apple Park, and it was by and large a love fest for management of the world’s most valuable company.
 The biggest news from the event was an indication Apple would not give shareholders a special dividend.
 CEO Tim Cook also described what he sees as Apple’s unique opportunity in health care.

 And sadly, I’ve got some bad news for folks interested in Apple’s amazing “destination architecture” headquarters, Apple Park: there will be no Apple Park tours for you.